 The pack also comes with eight bonus Inference Riddle task cards and differentiated recording sheets.
 These are great to use in a literacy center, as a hook for your lesson, or as a fast finisher activity.

 If you’re looking for some simple, “Just Print” fluency activities for your small groups this month, you’ll love my November Just Print Fluency Pack!
-You can find this pack in my TeachersPayTeachers store by clicking HERE or on the image below:
+You can find this November reading fluency pack here, or click on the image below:

 This pack comes with super fun partner plays that are perfect for struggling or beginning readers.
 I love them because they are only one page long, which is truly great for students who need to increase reading confidence and may get overwhelmed with long readers’ theater scripts.